Reviews

 The

 request for review form is available for submission to the Assessor's office after the tax statements are mailed out in October.
-The deadline for filing an informal request for review must be submitted by December date indicated on the yearly review form.
+The deadline for filing an informal request for review must be submitted by December 10th.

 Business Personal Property